Childlessness: Statistics

+United States

 The analysis of the three broad categories of childlessness (natural sterility, social sterility, voluntary childlessness) outlined above helps to understand how it has changed over the last century in the United States.
 At the end of the 19th century, income and education levels were low.
 This made levels of social sterility very high.
 In addition to the causes mentioned above, the Spanish Influenza epidemics meant that pregnant women who were infected were particularly vulnerable to miscarriages.
 The Great Depression also impoverished these generations, for whom voluntary childlessness was almost absent.
 On the whole, the rates of childlessness for married women born between 1871 and 1915 fluctuated between 15 and 20 percent.
 The rise in both education and overall income allowed subsequent generations to escape from situations where couples were “constrained” from having children, and rates of childlessness began to fall.
 Over time, the nature of childlessness changed, becoming more and more the chosen outcome of some educated women.
 A low level of childlessness of 7% was achieved by the generation of the baby boom.
 It started to rise again for the subsequent generations, with 12 percent of women born in 1964-68 remaining childless.

-After a relatively stable birth rate for thirty years, the number of live births per 100 women aged 15 to 44 resumed a decline beginning in 2008—to record low rates.
+After a relatively stable birth rate for thirty years, the number of live births per 100 women aged 15 to 44 resumed a decline beginning in 2008, to record low rates.

 The fertility rate in the U.S. has been in a downward trend, and is now below the replacement rate of 2.1 births.

-From 2007 to 2011, the fertility rate in the U.S. declined 9%, the Pew Research Center reporting in 2010 that the birth rate was the lowest in U.S. history and that childlessness rose across all racial and ethnic groups to about 1 in 5 versus 1 in 10 in the 1970s.
+From 2007 to 2011, the fertility rate in the U.S. declined 9%; the Pew Research Center reported in 2010 that the birth rate was the lowest in U.S. history and that childlessness rose across all racial and ethnic groups to about 1 in 5 versus 1 in 10 in the 1970s.
 The CDC released statistics in the first quarter of 2016 confirming that the U.S. fertility rate had fallen to its lowest point since record keeping started in 1909: 59.8 births per 1,000 women, half its high of 122.9 in 1957.
 Even taking the falling fertility rate into account, the U.S. Census Bureau still projected that the U.S. population would increase from 319 million (2014) to 400 million by 2051.

-Statistics in Europe
+Europe

 In a paper presented at a 2013 United Nations Economic Commission for Europe work session on Demographic Projections, Swedish statisticians reported that since the 2000s, childlessness had decreased in Sweden and marriages had increased.
-It had also become more common for couples to have a third child suggesting that the nuclear family was no longer in decline in Sweden.
+It had also become more common for couples to have a third child, suggesting that the nuclear family was no longer in decline in Sweden.

 The number of people over 50 in the UK without adult children in 2023 was reported to be 20 percent.